AIHubCentral/docs/assets/RVC/Cloud/Applio Kaggle.md

 !!! *The pros & cons are subjective to your necessities.*
 !!!
 ||| **✔️ PROS:**
-- Has good GPU's
+- Access to powerful GPUs.
-- Has 30 GPU hours
+- Includes 30 hours of free GPU usage per week.
-- Fast
+- Fast processing speeds.
-- TensorBoard included
+- TensorBoard is included for monitoring training.
 - You can leave training unsupervised.
 ||| ❌ **CONS**
-- Takes some time to set up.
+- Initial setup takes some time.

 |||
 ===